 40 letters in 40 days

-Though I understand the need for sacrifice and abstinence in some situations - and can see a lot of beauty in fasting traditions in various religions - self-inflicted suffering just doesn't say spritual growth for me.
-Regular life can already have enough challenges without feeling like you need to suffer to be closer to God.
-Especially during this winter.
+Though I understand the need for sacrifice and abstinence in some situations - and can see a lot of beauty in fasting traditions in various religions - self-inflicted suffering in winter just doesn't do it for me.
 (With this being said, I can see how cutting something negative/draining/harmful out of your life could still be a good thing, I just won't be taking that approach to Lent this year.)

 So instead, this Lent I'll continue my tradition of taking time everyday to remember someone I love.
 I see God in my relationships with others, so I will work on strengthening these.
 40 letters in 40 days, 40 chances to show someone I care about them.
 Changing my approach to Lent helps me shift my understanding of this season to one of love and rememberance rather than a time of pain, suffering, and sadness.